By David Kucher

 We started with a "naked" data product—one that contained only raw table and column definitions with no metadata or descriptions.

 We uploaded 20 question-SQL pairs to benchmark our starting point.
 The query agent, relying solely on raw metadata, managed a 60% accuracy rate (12 out of 20 correct).
-It struggled with nuance, like understanding specific date-filtering logic or table granularity.
+It struggled with nuance, like understanding specific date-filtering logic and table granularity.

 Because evaluations provide a consistent baseline, we can use the Suggest Improvements feature to automate the "tuning" process.